Aminak32/masstext/README.md

 Examples of both of these files can be found in the data directory

+## Carriers

+A carrier must be one of the following: VMOBILE, VERIZON, TMOBILE, SPRINT, METROPCS, BOOSTMOBILE, ATT.
+To add a carrier, append a string of the form x,y to ```data/gateways.txt``` where x is a carrier and y is its SMS gateway.

 ## Example Usage

 Once you've created ```data/contacts.txt``` and ```data/message.txt```, simply